Generation to Generation Project

 August 2016 - Ground Breaking

-Ground Breaking Celebration will be at 9:30 a.m. on Sunday, August 28th.
-Festivities will include a breakfast, live music by local jazz guitarist Dan Rubright, activities, and a short ceremony in which all children and youth will start the digging!
+Ground Breaking Celebration was held at 9:30 a.m. on Sunday, August 28th.
+Festivities included a breakfast, live music by local jazz guitarist Dan Rubright, activities, and a short ceremony in which all children and youth started the digging!